 III.
-Project Manager

-The Project Manager has

-responsibility for the service

-planning, commissioning,

-testing and implementation for

-new and additional Services.
+Project Manager The Project Manager has responsibility for the service planning, commissioning, testing and implementation for new and additional Services.

-The Project Manager will track

-the activities relating to

 IV.
-Planning Manager

-The Planning Manager has

-responsibility for forecasting

-and planning services and

-dimensioning of facilities for

-new and additional Services.
+Planning Manager The Planning Manager has responsibility for forecasting and planning services and dimensioning of facilities for new and additional Services.

-Communications will generally

-be through the Project